Skip to main content Skip to footer

 Racial Equity Resources

-The Cuyahoga Arts & Culture team has valued the opportunity to learn more about equity, diversity and inclusion.
+The Cuyahoga Arts & Culture seeks out opportunities to learn more about equity, diversity, belonging, and inclusion.
+Here are some resources we hope you find helpful.

 • The Power of Words: This video shows viewers how the type of words they use can directly link to the way they work with communities that are outside of their own.
 It includes tips on how to write, think, and take more inclusive actions.
 Watch the Video